 Coronary artery disease is also called heart disease or atherosclerosis.
-It is caused by the build-up of fatty deposits called plaque in the blood vessels of the heart.
-The heart must get oxygen and nutrients to work well.
+It is caused by the build-up of fatty deposits plaque in the blood vessels of the heart.
+The heart must get oxygen and nutrients to working well.

 Blood carries the oxygen and nutrients to the heart through the blood vessels called arteries.

 As the plaque builds up in the blood vessels, blood flow to the heart muscle is decreased.

 When blood flow is decreased, chest pain, shortness of breath, or other signs may occur.
 If the blood flow is stopped or blocked, it causes a heart attack.

 Coronary artery disease can cause ischemic heart disease and ischemic heart failure.
 This is because if you have a heart attack secondary to plaque, the heart muscle can become weak.
 A weak heart muscle cannot pump effectively.
 This is when you will develop ischemic heart failure or ischemic heart disease.